The General Data Protection Regulation (GDPR): Key Points for B2B Companies

 The GDPR replaces the Data Protection Directive 95/46/EC and is designed to protect EU citizens with regard to the collecting, storing, processing, and free movement of their personal data.
 It aims to reshape the way global organizations approach data privacy for EU citizens across the globe.

-Despite the physical location, B2B companies should take a note and act now.
+Despite the physical location, B2B companies should take note and act now.
 Some of the most significant changes introduced by the GDPR that will affect B2B companies are as follows:

 A significant change made by the General Data Protection Regulation is the territorial scope of the new regulation.
-It applies to all organizations that process and hold the personal data of the users residing in the EU, regardless of organization’s location.
+It applies to all organizations that process and hold the personal data of the users residing in the EU, regardless of the organization’s location.
 Therefore, even with no direct operations in the EU, most multinational companies, as well as US-based companies, may be affected.
 For instance, if a US-based company is engaged in monitoring the behavior of EU residents in the EU, it is subject to the GDPR.

 The scope of the data

-Under the GDPR, the definition of “personal data” is quite broad and includes any information that can help identify individual in any way.
-This may include anything from such obvious identifiers as name, date of birth, or social security number to GPS data, IP addresses, or other factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person, as well as cookie strings, social media posts, online contacts, and mobile device IDs – amongst many others.
+Under the GDPR, the definition of “personal data” is quite broad and includes any information that can help identify individuals in any way.
+This may include anything from such obvious identifiers as name, date of birth, or social security number to GPS data, IP addresses, or other factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that person, as well as cookie strings, social media posts, online contacts, and mobile device IDs – amongst many others.

 The GDPR brings in more stringent requirements to obtain valid user consent.
 It states that the consent must be “freely given, specific, informed, and unambiguous.”
 Therefore, organizations (“data controllers”) will have to adjust their digital marketing forms and related marketing efforts to obtain explicit user consent.
 Companies can only use data collected for purposes for which users (“data subjects”) have given their consent and not beyond the minimum necessary time for the achievement of those purposes.